Location: 231 Galloway Business Building, Phone: (409) 880-7558

 The entrance requirements from high school for the construction management degree program are: English: 4 units; Mathematics: Algebra - 2 units, Geometry - 1 unit, Pre-calculus or Trigonometry - 1 unit; Natural Sciences: Chemistry - 1 unit, Physics - 1 unit.

 Students who meet the general entrance requirements of the university, but lack in specific requirements for the construction management curricula may enroll in the program; however, all deficiencies must be removed before the end of the second academic year.
-Students having entrance deficiencies or weaknesses are urged to use the summer terms preceding the freshman year in college to remove them.
+The CM Program urges students with entrance deficiencies or weaknesses to use the summer terms preceding the freshman year in college to remove them.

 Other Academic Policies